-Housing Authority of Grant County is a public housing agency in Moses Lake, Washington that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of April 23rd, 2019, Housing Authority of Grant County has 1 waiting lists that are open now or opening soon.
+Housing Authority of Grant County is a Public Housing Agency in Moses Lake, Washington that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 23rd, 2019, Housing Authority of Grant County has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Housing Authority of Grant County serves Grant County.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (509)762-5541.

 More information about Housing Authority of Grant County can be found on its website at http://www.hagc.net.

 As of 07/23/2019, it is not known if Housing Authority of Grant County is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the most recent VMS report, Housing Authority of Grant County manages 223 active Housing Choice Vouchers.